AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## lastfm

 Experiment ran using the Lastfm dataset with the following presented models and their configurations.
-The complete configuration can be found in `config_files/run_lastfm.yml`:
+The complete configuration can be found in `config_files/run_lastfm.yml` and `config_files/run_gnns.yml`:

 - Summarized results from `experiment_results/fixed_db16_runs/lastfm.csv` and `experiment_results/fixed_db16_runs/lastfm_gnns.csv`: